 Frightened of fighting the well-trained Philistines yet again, Saul rashly sought the counsel of a woman who "divines by spirits" (a medium or spiritualist, 1Samuel 28:7).
 In order to hide his identity, he wore a disguise and pretended to be a common man.
 His Biblical ruse, however, was quickly discovered (verse 12).

-Since Saul indulged in impersonating someone, it seemed only fair that a demon be allowed to be a pretender as well.
+Given Saul's behavior, it seemed only fair that a demon be allowed to pretend as well.
 The king sought to contact the spirit of Samuel (1Samuel 28:11).
-The evil spirit contacted by the Endor witch wore a cloak and pretended to be an old man.
-Saul's fearful and faithless heart convinced him that he had access to the prophet's spirit (see our article on why NO ONE can contact dead humans).
+The evil spirit contacted by the Endor witch wore a cloak and feigned being an old man.
+Saul's faithless heart convinced him that he had access to the prophet's spirit.

 The pretending spirit ended up telling Saul facts he already knew (1Samuel 28:16 - 18).
 The counsel he sought about the Philistines was also hardly revealing.
 Because the Philistines were a race of warriors who lived to fight, any victory over them required God's intervention.
 Since Saul knew God had rejected him, his defeat was a foregone conclusion (verse 5).